#WEUNITUS

 Learning objectives

-Knowledge and understanding: be able to understand a written and oral text in Spanish.
+Knowledge and understanding: be able to understand a spanish written and oral text.

-Applying knowledge and understanding: be able to summarize and reformulate a text in Spanish.
+Applying knowledge and understanding: be able to summarize and reformulate a spanish text.

-Making judgements: be able to comment on a text in Spanish.
+Making judgements: be able to comment on a spanish text.

 Communication skills: be able to reformulate a concept, text or speech in Spanish.